 BIO 4002 Supervised Laboratory Teaching in Biology

-A practical internship on how to run a biology lab.
-Under close supervision of the biology instructor, the student plans, prepares, instructs, and grades a BIO 1164 laboratory section.
-(Other biology courses are available to qualified students.)
-Students must have successfully completed the course they teach.
-Course is open only to juniors and seniors; limited spaces are available.
-Required of all teaching biology majors; recommended for biology majors preparing for graduate school.
+Practical internship assisting a professor running a biology lab.
+Under close supervision of the biology instructor, the student plans, prepares, and instructs a laboratory section.
+Students must have successfully completed the course for the lab they are assisting.
+Course is open only to juniors and seniors and recommended for those biology majors preparing for graduate school.
 (1/2 course unit.)
-Course may be repeated teaching a different biology lab course.
-Standard or CR/NC grading.
-Prerequisites: 5 course units in biology or permission of instructor.
+CR/NC grading.
+Prerequisites: 5 course units in biology or permission of instructor

 BIO 4114 Immunology